 The detector is a proportional gas chamber with 97% Krypton and 3% CO2.
-The pressure is 760 Torr and the resolution is 15% FWHM for gammas of

-14.4 keV at an anode voltage of +1850 volts (measured 3/97).
+The pressure is 760 Torr and the resolution is 15% FWHM for gammas of 14.4 keV at an anode voltage of +1850 volts (measured 3/97).
 The body is stainless steel with an aluminum liner.
 The gammas enter via a thin (0.010 inch) beryllium window of diameter 1 inch.

-High Voltage Supply
+High Voltage Supply (Fluke Model 415B)

-A high voltage supply is used to provide a regulated voltage of +1850 volts to the center wire of the proportional detector.
+The high voltage supply is used to provide a regulated voltage of about +1850 volts to the center wire of the proportional detector.
 The connection is made via the HV input on a special distribution box that feeds the HV to the proportional tube via the preamplifier.
-The HV supply is integrated with the UCS-20 Pulse Height Analyzer described below.